- What is a herbal tincture?

 What herbal tinctures do we recommend?

 A few drops a day can make a big difference to your health and vitality.
-But let's start with the basics...
+Now, let's get into the basics...

 What is a herbal tincture?